Are you regularly bumping training to meet customer demand? Here’s why the experts say it’s a bad idea…

 A model dependent on passing along experience no longer accomplishes progress and may even hold organizations back as employees struggle to change.
 Making time for formal training is key.

-With thanks to Roy Atkinson, CEO at Clifton Butterfield, LLC
+Contributed by: Roy Atkinson, CEO at Clifton Butterfield, LLC

 12. Training Maintains Highly Motivated Teams